π§ Metrics

 Series

-It is possible to have multiple series in one metric (i.e. Counter or Gauge).
-Any label combination generate a different series (see #labels).
-For example, if you have a metric which uses a token symbol as label.
-You'd generate multiple series in the dashboard by default.
+It is possible to have multiple series in one metric (i.e., Counter or Gauge).
+Any label combination generates a different series (see #labels).
+For example, if you have a metric which uses a token symbol as a label, you'll generate multiple series in the dashboard by default.
 For example:

 You can easily sum them by using #space-aggregation